Health professions schools welcome applicants from all academic disciplines.

 • Choose a major that you enjoy and in which you will do well academically.

 UMaine students with majors as diverse as biology, English, chemistry, zoology, animal-veterinary sciences, biochemistry, psychology, physics and microbiology have gained admission to medical and other health professional schools.
 Modern medicine is based upon science, and the majority of students preparing for the health professions at UMaine choose a science as their major.
-If the biological sciences area interests you, visit their website.
+When exploring majors please visit umaine.edu/premed for information on commonly chosen majors.

 Health professionals are frequently among the leaders in their communities and may be called upon to serve in a variety of capacities.
 For this reason a broadly based liberal education– whether in the sciences, the social sciences, or the humanities– is strongly recommended.

 Although no specific curriculum is necessary, most schools in the health professions do share several academic requirements in common.
 These generally include: